Basharat8763/FCNN-Experiments-Tabular-Modelling-Vision-Interpretation-and-Deep-Network-Robustness/README.md

 Two experiments were conducted.

-### Experiment 1 — Raw Features
+### Experiment 1 — Raw Numerical Features

-The model was trained using original numerical values without scaling.
+The model was trained without feature normalization.

 ### Experiment 2 — Min-Max Scaled Features

-Numerical features were normalized using MinMaxScaler before training.
+Numerical features were normalized into the range `[0,1]`.

 ---